Jaguar Exclusive with conservation biologist Prof. Claudio Sillero

 Professor Claudio Sillero is Head of Conservation at Born Free Foundation, is Chair of the IUCN Canid Specialist Group and is Deputy Director at the Wildlife Conservation Research Unit, Department of Zoology, Oxford University.
 In 2009 Claudio started a pilot project to reduce livestock losses to predation and ranchers’ resentment of jaguars in NW Argentina, which is on-going and supported by Administración de Parques Nacionales (APN), the Jujuy government, Born Free and Panthera.

-Learn more about Professor Claudio Sillero
+Find out more about Professor Claudio Sillero

 |21 July||Evening flight from London.|